19 November 2020

-NEF Showcase Presentation and Pitch Pit
+NEF Showcase Presentation and Panel Discussion - Online Event

 New Enterprise Forum invites anyone interested in entrepreneurship to join us for an ONLINE Forum Meeting.